SquadFM/Squad-Field-Manual/README.md

 * MBT - Main Battle Tank - Big gun, loud, on tracks
 * Med(s) - Medical Supplies or Medkit
 * Men on me - All men of the squad to their SL.
 Can be shortened to On me.
+* Macro game - the 10,000 feet command view onto the battlefield; What is the team overall doing?
+* Micro game - local events, e.g. a squad attacking an enemy logi truck
 * Mid cap - that flag in the middle of the map
 * MFP - Mortar Firing Point
 * Mike Golf - Master Gunner